 Welcome to CRISPR fly design!

 At CRISPRflydesign we believe in collaboration, sharing and open access.
 We started sending our transgenic cas9 lines to interested labs in July 2013, shortly after generating them.
-The website was launched in August 2013 to facilitate distribution of materials and to share experiences with their use.
+The website was launched in August 2013 to facilitate distribution of unpublished materials and to share experiences with their use.
 It allowed us to communicate some of our key results many months before formal publication.
-For the same reason we have also posted preprints of all our papers on the Biorxiv preprint server.
+For the same reason we have also posted preprints of all our primary papers on the Biorxiv preprint server.
 This allowed access to our results months before the final paper was published.
 You can find a list of our publications along with an open access link below.

 Port F, Bullock SL.
 Augmenting CRISPR applications in Drosophila with tRNA-flanked sgRNAs.
 Nature Methods, AOP link